 Another online planner?
 Wait!
 Don’t run away!!
-If you’ll give me just a moment or two to show you how the Homeschool Buyers Co-op made my brain and family dependent on their Homeschool Planet – I promise it will be worth it.
+If you’ll give me just a moment or two to show you how the Homeschool Planet made my brain and family dependent on their – Homeschool Planet Planner – I promise it will be worth it.
 You don’t homeschool?
 Don’t let their name fool you.
 If you have to track people, activities, multiple calendars, create events/event planning – pull up a chair.

 I started my journey with probably much the same apprehensive thoughts you have right now.
 I’ve reviewed a half dozen of these programs.
 I’ve used a single program that was started as a downloaded software and has shifted to online – I know it.
 I like it.
 It’s easy for me.
 I don’t need something else.
 When I try something else – Arduous.
 So it was with this mindset that I applied for my free 30 day trial, before the review, to see if it was something I’d honestly put to use.